unicef-drp/Solr_Search/README.md

                          "Value": "2013-14"
                      }
                  ]
-             }]`
+             }]

 How to query Solr (examples)
 ----------------------------

 Apache Solr has strong support for nested documents.
-In order to enable nested documents, all children must have a unique identifier.
+To enable nested documents, all children must have a unique identifier.
 In our case, children's identifiers are an extension of the parent's identifiers.
 So, for example, the attribute with ID:
 `"UNICEF|PT|1.0|PT_ADLS_10-14_LBR_HC|AFG|2014|M|Y10T14|_T|_T|_T|_T|UnitOfMeasure"`
 belongs to the disaggregation with ID:
 `"UNICEF|PT|1.0|PT_ADLS_10-14_LBR_HC|AFG|2014|M|Y10T14|_T|_T|_T|_T"`